Introduction

 Why Passkeys?

-- Your biometric/security key IS the key
+Section titled “Why Passkeys?”- Your biometric or security key IS the encryption key

 - Synced by your password manager (iCloud, Google, Proton Pass)

-- No separate secret to manage
+- No separate secret to manage or lose

 Re-Authentication